Backpacking South Africa alone is a thought that never crossed my mind.

 I chose to stay with Dijembe Backpackers in Storms River after hearing backpacker after backpacker tell me I had to stay there.
 I was not disappointed.
 The hostel provides free pancakes for breakfast, unique accommodation, a decent free WiFi connection and goes out of its way to create a social and communal vibe.

-Before ending your backpacking trip around South Africa, make sure you leave enough time to explore Cape Town!
+Before ending your backpacking South Africa trip, make sure you leave enough time to explore Cape Town!
 The Mother City is a bustling metropolis that needs at least four days with its epic hiking trails, delicious wines, a thriving live music scene and a social schedule that will not leave you feeling bored.

 - Hike up Lions Head or Table Mountain to watch the sunset.